RX2Solutions/RX2Solutions.github.io/_posts/2025-07-10-RX2 Solutions Q3 2025 Hiring & Economic Outlook.md

 ## Macroeconomic Overview: Navigating a Complex Landscape

-As we step deeper into Q3 2025, the U.S. economy is projecting stability—not without its headwinds.
+As we step deeper into Q3 2025, the U.S. economy is projecting stability, not without its headwinds.
 The GDP is anticipated to grow at an annualized rate of **2.1%** for the latter half of the year, <!--more--> a modest yet steady climb that reflects a recalibrated post-pandemic economy.

 Meanwhile, core inflation appears to be cooling, with the **Federal Reserve maintaining interest rates** as it closely monitors both inflationary pressure and consumer confidence.